L10N37/OOP-SVG-Logo-Maker/README.md

 [Enquirer](https://www.npmjs.com/package/inquirer) <br>
 <br>

-We also used [Jest](https://www.npmjs.com/package/jest) for testing!
+We also used [Jest](https://www.npmjs.com/package/jest) for testing!<br>
+I've also chosen to use [svg.js](https://www.svgjs.dev/docs/3.0/) to handle the manipulation and creation of SVG files.
 <br>
 <br>